-Lloret de Mar is a city with a lot of history in which many places are hidden that you cannot miss if you happen to visit the Costa Brava.
-Discover what to see and do in Lloret de Mar!
+Lloret de Mar is a city with a lot of history and many places hidden away that you can't miss if you have the chance to visit the Costa Brava.
+Whether you're looking for tranquility or adventure, Lloret de Mar has everything you need to enjoy an unforgettable experience by the Mediterranean.
+Discover the best things to see and do in Lloret de Mar!

 The Castle of Santa María, better known as Castell d’en Plaja, located in the small and quiet cove of Sa Caleta (located between Cala Canyelles and Lloret beach), is one of the most emblematic buildings in Lloret de Mar.